jutzig/github-release-plugin/README.md

 ## GitHub Enterprise users

 It is also possible to upload to GitHub Enterprise.
-For that, two additional options are available in the configuration: `githubHostname` and `githubApiUploadUrlPrefix`.
+For that, two additional options are available in the configuration: `githubHostname`, `githubApiUrlPrefix` and `githubApiUploadUrlPrefix`.
 They can be used like this:

 ```
 <plugin>